UniversalDependencies/docs/_yo/index.md

 ## Syntax

-* Yorùbá is an SVO language with a Strict word order
+* Yorùbá is an SVO language with a strict word order.

 ### Subjects